Table of contents

-When you’re running a business, there are heaps of tiny tasks that can eat into your time.
-One of these daily tasks is shipping.
-To help you spend more time selling and less time on the operational details, here are five tips to help you streamline the shipping process, reduce shipping costs, and better manage inventory.
+When you’re running a business, there’s a ton of stuff that can eat up your time.
+One of these things is shipping.
+To help you spend more time selling and less time on the operational details, here are five tips to help you streamline your shipping process and better manage inventory.

 1. Buy a thermal label printer.

 Direct thermal printers use a chemically treated material that blackens when the thermal printhead applies heat to the surface of the material.
 These printers require no ink, toner, or ribbon to apply print to the label surface.

 While you can see the obvious cost benefit of using this type of printer (no more ink, toner, or ribbon to buy and replace), there are many time-saving benefits of using a thermal label printer.
 Here are a few: